Hall induction for cotangent representations and wheel conditions: Abstract

 \section{Abstract}

 In this short note we study the Hall induction of cotangent representations of reductive groups.
-We prove its torsion freeness in Borel-Moore homology.
+We prove torsion freeness of its equivariant Borel-Moore homology.
 In K-theory we find an analog of wheel conditions verified by the image of restriction map to the fixed point and consider examples.